wind-bird/Windows-Scripts/README.md

 Repo of QOL batch scripts that I use.
 Use is at your own discretion.

-## VENV & DVENV
+### VENV & DVENV

-It's a quicker way of enabling/ disabiling the Python virtual enviornment.
-Add it to your PATH to launch from the command line.
+It's a quicker way of enabling/ disabling the Python virtual enviornment without having to type out the command (in other words, I wrote it because I'm lazy).
+Add it to your PATH to run from the command line.